Havorahq/payrol/README.md

 ## Current Features (Wormhole Integration)
 ### Onboarding Requirement
-- **Metamask and Email (Verified)
+- **Metamask and Email needs to be Verified**

 ### Contract Creation Requirement
-- **Only a business or company can create a contract
+- **Only a business or company can create a contract**
-- **Email of the employee needs to be  provided when creating the contract
+- **Email of the employee needs to be  provided when creating the contract**

 ### Payment Requirement
-- **Allowance needs to be granted to be able to transfer to the smart contract
+- **Allowance needs to be granted to be able to transfer to the smart contract**
-- **The amount (salary of the employee) must be present in wallet in USDT for the transfer transaction to go through.
+- **The amount (salary of the employee) must be present in wallet in USDT for the transfer transaction to go through.**

 ### WORMHOLE INTEGRATION
-- **Cross-chain functionality: The app implements a wormhole cross-chain swap, enabling seamless token transfers across blockchain networks.
+- **Cross-chain functionality: The app implements a wormhole cross-chain swap, enabling seamless token transfers across blockchain networks.**
-- **User-centric design: Both employers and employees can utilize this feature to convert their tokens into the platform's chain token before and after interaction, ensuring smooth and efficient transactions.
+- **User-centric design: Both employers and employees can utilize this feature to convert their tokens into the platform's chain token before and after interaction, ensuring smooth and efficient transactions.**

 ## Incoming Features